Shares in the red as nervous markets await Fed

-MSCI's broadest index of Asia-Pacific shares outside Japan eased 0.5 percent, while Australia's main index lost 0.2 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan <.MIAPJ0000PUS> eased 0.5 percent, while Australia's main index <.AXJO> lost 0.2 percent.

-The pain was not confined to Asia, with the June contract for E-Minis futures on the S&P 500 down 0.3 percent and FTSE futures off 0.4 percent.
+The pain was not confined to Asia, with the June contract for E-Minis futures on the S&P 500 <ESc1> down 0.3 percent and FTSE futures <FFIc1> off 0.4 percent.

 While Wall Street had bounced on Friday, the major indices still ended lower for the week.
-The Dow lost 1.57 percent, the S&P 1.04 percent and the Nasdaq 1.27 percent.
+The Dow <.DJI> lost 1.57 percent, the S&P <.SPX> 1.04 percent and the Nasdaq <.IXIC> 1.27 percent.

 The decline was surprising given figures from Bank of America Merrill Lynch showed a record $43.3 billion of inflows into equities last week, outpacing bond flows for the first time since 2013.